 As you work through the tasks in this workshop, we recommend that you keep notes of your observations using an electronic lab book (this could be a OneNote page for example) into which you paste your observations, and comments.
 If you are reasonably familiar with MATLAB you can analyse the results of the simulations using MATLAB, but it is also fine to read values off plots, or import data into excel or some other package for analysis if you’d prefer.

-If you get stuck on some parts of the exercises, its fine to move on to the next part.
+If you get stuck on some parts of the exercises, it is fine to move on to the next part.
 Be sure to discuss problems with a demonstrator when you get the chance.
-You can write “Question” in the chat and raise your hand in Teams, or alternatively contact a demonstrator directly.
+You can write “Question” in the chat and/or raise your hand in Teams, or alternatively contact a demonstrator directly.

-Ohmic contacts and conductivity
+1. Ohmic contacts and conductivity

-In these first steps, we will simulate the simplest form of semiconductor device – a semiconductor between two ohmic metal contacts.
+In these first steps, we will simulate the simplest form of semiconductor device – a semiconductor layer sandwiched between two ohmic metal contacts.
 By performing a current-voltage sweep on this device we should be able to measure the resistance of the semiconductor layer, and, consequently find the conductivity of the semiconducting material.

 Intrinsic semiconductors